-In the future Internet, video data presumably accounts for a major fraction of multimedia data transported over networks.
-Size, copyright issues, and requirements on equipment and experience for video encoding are typical problems associated with research based on the actual encoded data.
+In the future Internet, multimedia applications and services are expected to account for a large portion of the overall traffic.
+Among the different forms of multimedia, video data presumably account for a major fraction of multimedia data transported over networks.
+Video is typically encoded before transport over networks to save on the required bandwidth.
+For networking research in the area of video transmission, the encoded video can be represented by (i) the encoded bit stream, (ii) video traces, or (iii) a model.
+While size, copyright issues, and requirements on equipment and experience for video encoding are typical problems associated with research based on the actual encoded data, video traces and models are more convenient in their utilization in networking research.
+Accurate and parsimonious video traffic models, however, are still an ongoing research issue.
 Video traces provide an appealing approach for conducting research on the transmission of video.
-Video traces are typically in simple text format and carry only the video frame sizes and the video frame qualities and can be employed in network simulators, widely used in networking research.
+Video traces are typically in simple text format and carry only the video frame sizes and the video frame qualities.
+In contrast to encoded video data, video traces do not carry the actual video information and are therefore exchangeable among researchers without copyright issues.
+Another benefit of video traces is that no special equipment is needed; video traces can be employed in network simulators, widely used in networking research.
 Video traces have evolved from simple frame size traces to traces that contain video qualities and more information [1].
 Networking research has taken advantage of the availability of these traces, see e.g., [2]-[10].

 For networking research, the frame loss probability, which is defined as the long run fraction of frames that miss their playout deadline at the receiver, can be easily determined.
 To determine the video quality, however, subjective tests or objective metrics have to be applied to video bit streams.
 The mean opinion score (MOS) [11] for the evaluation of the video quality requires several test subjects for a single transmitted video which is impractical for utilization in networking research.
-The objective video quality is typically measured in terms of the root mean square error (RMSE) and the peak signal to noise ratio (PSNR).
+The objective video quality is typically measured in terms of the root mean square error (RMSE) and the peak signal to noise ratio (PSNR), which is computed from the RMSE.
 (Throughout this paper we refer to the RMSE as distortion and to the PSNR as quality.)